rcrowther/ssc/README.rst

 Java7 and Scala.
 Both standard, OpenJDK is fine.

 Much of ``ssc`` works from shell invocation.
 It can use several in-system tools.
 If the host computer has ``graphviz``, ``ssc`` can leverage scaladoc to add inheritance diagrams. ``ssc`` also likes ``grep`` and ``tree``.

-*NEW* The shoddiest fsc implementation known to code!
-But it works!

 Building